Paper PrINTING

 Photos should be 300 DPI with the image dimensions at 100% of the final use size or pixelation/blurriness is possible.
 We will print files under 300 DPI, so long as the client understands that pixelation is possible and out of our control.

-• Color profiles define how colors are made.
+Color profiles define how colors are made.
 In printing, CMYK is the profile used; a combination of specific values of Cyan, Magenta, Yellow, and Black.
-For web &/or screens, RGB is the profile; a combination of specific values of Red, Green & Blue.
+For web and/or screens, RGB is the profile; a combination of specific values of Red, Green and Blue.
 The color spectrum for CMYK is much smaller than RGB.
 For example, bright neon colors are possible using RGB, but are not achievable with CMYK.

 Please ensure that CMYK is the color profile used in your print files.
-This includes photos & colors.
-Elements printed using RGB may result in incorrect colors, transparencies, & effects.
+This includes photos and colors.
+Any elements using RGB may print with incorrect colors, transparencies, and effects.

 All text must be outlined and any transparencies must be flattened.
 Failure to do so may result in missing and/or incorrect text/transparencies.